 For being such an underrated city in Spain, Jerez de la Frontera is full of delightful surprises.
 With over 20 churches and convents, Jerez is the perfect place to stroll around and explore if you have the time.

-However, there are also a few highlights not to miss, so I’ve pointed out what to do in Jerez de la Frontera before you let yourself get completely lost in the streets.
+However, there are also a few highlights not to miss, so I’ve pointed out what to do in Jerez de la Frontera before you let yourself get completely lost in the streets in what I believe is one of the most stunning cities near Seville.

 Visit Jerez de la Frontera Cathedral